0.9999... ≊ 1

 Proof stage 1: denial

-To get started, let’s consider the most common elementary sorta-proof:
+To get started, let’s consider the most common, elementary sorta-proof.
+We start by stating the obvious:

-Some sources also give a proof by contradiction: if you have two different real numbers, you ought to be able to find a third real in between.
+The third quasi-proof you might encounter relies on contradiction.
+It asserts that if you have two real numbers, you should always be able to find a value in between.
+This is because there’s no such thing as minimal spacing between reals: any non-zero distance can be always divided into two.
 “So,” the proof-giver asks, “can you write a fraction halfway between 0.9999… and 1?”
-Some folks will accept the underlying axiom and then conclude it’s not possible, but a witty student may “solve” the riddle the following way:
+Some folks will accept that it’s not possible, but a witty student may “solve” the riddle the following way:

 But if the series has no end and we never run out of terms, isn’t it equally valid to shift the annotations one term to the right?